Secure-Compliance-Solutions-LLC/GVM-Docker/Readme.md

 docker logs gvm
 ```

-If you see "Your gvm container is now ready to use!" then, you guessed it, your container is ready to use.
+If you see "Your GVM 11 container is now ready to use!" then, you guessed it, your container is ready to use.

 ## Accessing Web Interface

 Access web interface using the IP address of the docker host on port 8080 - `https://<IP address>:8080`

+Default credentials:
 ```
 Username: admin
 Password: admin